 Whether you plan to drive the roads, hike the trails, or relax in town, there are many opportunities to observe wildlife in Waterton Lakes National Park.
-Please take the time to learn some important precautions when viewing wildlife.
-Your responsible behaviour affects the survival of wildlife, and your own safety.

 Bighorn sheep, deer and ground squirrels are commonly seen in the townsite.
-Small mammals, birds, deer and bighorn sheep are commonly seen along mountain trails, and the park's grasslands provide important range for elk, mule deer and white-tailed deer.
+Small mammals, birds, deer and bighorn sheep are often seen along mountain trails, and the park's grasslands provide important range for elk, mule deer and white-tailed deer.

 Late summer and fall are particularly good wildlife viewing times.
 The grasslands covering the lower mountain sides provide important food sources which attract wildlife; as well as open views which make them more visible.
-Black bears are often seen feeding in berry patches in the lower valleys at this time of year.

 Ungulates such as deer, elk and bighorn sheep mate in the fall, so they are looking their best at this time; with antlers at peak growth and thick, shiny coats.
 This is the time of year when you can experience bugling elk and their large harems, or head-butting tests of strength by bighorn sheep.